psczlek/unet/README.md

 ### Public modules

-If you want to add some modules you think will be usefull, add them to public github repository and add *name* and *link* to our [list of public modules](https://github.com/theosfa/unet-ext-modules)
+If you want to add some modules you think will be useful, add them to public github repository and add *name* and *link* to our [list of public modules](https://github.com/theosfa/unet-ext-modules)

 ## License